captainbrosset/devtools-tips/src/guides/en/understand-devtools/index.md

 #### Safari

-In Safari, the tools are displayed in the main toolbar, at the top of DevTools.
+In Safari, the tools are displayed in the main toolbar, at the top of DevTools, similar to Firefox and Chrome.

-**TODO: fill in this section and add a screenshot.**

 ## The workflow